FLASH SALES: discover new special offers every week!

 • Hardiness -20°C

-Chionanthus, also nicknamed “snow tree” or “fringe tree”, is a bush of Oleaceae family, alongside lilac, ash and olive.
-For a long time the genus comprised only two species of trees and bushes, Chionanthus virginicus, the hardiest and most widespread in our gardens, and Chionanthus retusus, originating from woods, thickets and stony hills of the southeastern United States for the former, and from Asia for the latter.
+Chionanthus, also nicknamed “snow tree” or “fringe tree”, is a bush in the family Oleaceae, like lilac, ash and olive.
+For a long time the genus comprised only two species of trees and bushes, the Chionanthus virginicus, the hardiest and most commonly seen in our gardens, and the Chionanthus retusus, native to woods, thickets and rocky hills of the southeastern United States for the former, and to Asia for the latter.

-Slow-growing, it forms a small rounded bush well branched from the base with a spreading, bushy habit, a little more umbrella-shaped in Chionanthus retusus.
-Reaching 5 to 10 metres in its natural habitat, it rarely exceeds 3 to 4 m in height with 5 m spread in our latitudes.
-Often forming several trunks but little higher than wide, it is a valuable asset in small gardens.
+Slow-growing, it forms a small rounded bush, well branched from the base, with a spreading bushy habit, a little more umbrella-like in Chionanthus retusus.
+Reaching 5 to 10 metres in its natural habitat, it rarely exceeds, under our latitudes, 3 to 4 m in height for 5 m spread.
+Often forming several trunks but barely taller than wide, it is a valuable asset in small gardens.

-Chionanthus virginicus and Chionanthus retusus show noticeably different appearance.
-In Chionanthus retusus, beautiful grey-ochre bark peels or becomes deeply channelled with age.
+Chionanthus virginicus and Chionanthus retusus have quite distinct appearances.
+In Chionanthus retusus the beautiful grey-ochre bark flakes or becomes deeply channelled with age.

-Chionanthus puts on a remarkable, fairly late flowering, which appears with the foliage and almost entirely engulfs it.
-Taking its time, flowering only occurs on plants aged 4 to 10 years.
-In May–June, abundant white, feathery flowering covers vegetation like a floccose cloud, earning the bush its nickname “snow tree” or “snow flower tree”.
+Chionanthus has a remarkable, rather late flowering, which appears with the foliage and almost entirely covers it.
+Slow to appear, flowers only develop on plants aged 4 to 10 years.
+In May–June, an abundant white, feathery flowering covers the plant like a floccose cloud, giving the bush its common name “snow tree” or “snow flower”.

 snow tree